jhumelsine/jhumelsine.github.io/_posts/2023-11-30-hexagonal-architecture-adapter-flexibility.md

 Your architect declares that the system is going to be more distributed, and that **Domain Events** will be added.
 So, when `Stuff` is persisted, then a Domain Event, such as `PersistedStuff`, needs to be created and disseminated on a Message Service.

-The diagram in the **Breadth and Behavior** section above shows how this could be done with a new contract for Publishing Events, but is this really a Behavior update?
+The diagram in the [**Behavior and Breadth**](#behavior-and-breadth) section above shows how this could be done with a new contract for Publishing Events, but is this really a Behavior update?
 Is the Customer or even the Product Manager asking for Domain Events?
 Probably not.
 Consider Cockburn's quote above, this is not a requirement.
 It's a design decision.
 We'd like to be able to add **Domain Events** without touching anything inside the Red Hexagon.

 The first consideration may be to update, or really replace, `PersistStuffViaDB` with a new Adapter that persists and sends event notifications, possibly with the name: `PersistStuffViaDBAndNotifyStuffViaMessageService`.
 This is one of the reasons that we favor Adapters.
 They allow us to swap one out for another one smoothly.